 That last item sounds positive, but it creates challenges in two areas: How do we build these large facilities responsibly and avoid destroying precious habitat for endangered species?
 And how do we avoid building miles of transmission lines?

-A solution that the CLEAN coalition ("Making Clean Energy Accessible Now") is pursuing is to move from placing solar and wind facilities in the desert to generating renewable energy within our communities.
+A solution that the Clean Coalition is pursuing is to move from placing solar and wind facilities in the desert to generating renewable energy within our communities.
 In keeping with this goal, Stephanie Wang noted, Governor Jerry Brown has called for 60% of clean energy systems in California to be installed within California communities in the next 10 years.

 - Grid interconnection makes it easier to site and connect clean local energy projects to the grid, and to reduce time and costs for financing.